-I am currently an adjunct professor in the Department of Anthropology and the Arthur V. Mauro Centre for Peace and Justice at the University of Manitoba.
-I am also research associate in the Department of Anthropology at the University of Pittsburgh.
-In 2009, I was a Postdoctoral Writing Fellow at the Centre for Asia Pacific Social Transformation Studies (CAPSTRANS) at the University of Wollongong, Australia. […]
+I am an assistant professor in the Department of Anthropology at Ball State University.
+From 2011-2014, I was an adjunct professor in the Department of Anthropology and the Arthur V. Mauro Centre for Peace and Justice at the University of Manitoba.
+I continue to supervise M.A. and PhD students in both departments.
+I am also research associate in the Department […]

 I am currently working on two projects.
-At this time, I am framing a new ethnographic project that looks at LGBT Jews who have become baalei teshuva or ‘masters of redemption.’
-These LGBT Jews were raised in a variety of Jewish traditions and stopped practicing their faith for periods of time, but are now returning to Orthodox practice.
-Many of these […]
+At this time, I am framing a new ethnographic project that looks at gay Jewish men who are becoming baalei teshuva or ‘masters of redemption.’
+These gay Jews were raised in a variety of Jewish traditions and stopped practicing their faith for periods of time, but are now returning to a more Orthodox […]

 Peer-reviewed journal articles 2014 Abjection.
 Short essay commissioned for inaugural issue of Transgender Studies Quarterly, “Postposttranssexual: Key Concepts for a Twenty- First-Century Transgender Studies,’’ 1(1-2): 19-21.
 2014 “And I am also gay”: Illiberal Pragmatics, Homonormativity, and LGBT Activism in Singapore.
 Manuscript solicited for special issue of Anthropologica – “Queer Anthropology/l’anthropologie queer” 56(1): 45-54.
 2013 “We […]